 Lithium-ion batteries have inherent issues.
 However, a number of these fires and explosions occur because the batteries are made poorly or with substandard parts.
 Manufacturers either lack quality control or attempt to cut corners to turn a quick profit.
 The consumers, sometimes, end up paying the ultimate price.

 Product Defects and Wrongful Death

-Under California law, a wrongful death is defined as a fatality that is caused by the negligence or wrongdoing of another.
-Product defects are often the source of wrongful death actions particularly when the defects result in deaths of consumers.
+Under California law, wrongful death is defined as a fatality that is caused by the negligence or wrongdoing of another.
+Product defects are often the source of wrongful death actions particularly when the defects result in the deaths of consumers.
 These types of deaths are particularly tragic because the person would have been alive had the product manufacturer done their due diligence and made a product that was safe for consumers.
-Wrongful death actions are typically brought by immediate family members and seek compensation for damages such as medical and funeral costs, lost future income, pain and suffering and loss of love and companionship.
+Wrongful death actions are typically brought by immediate family members and seek compensation for damages such as medical and funeral costs, lost future income, pain and suffering, and loss of love and companionship.